guptaanu412/example-course-specs/README.md

 In this stage,
 you put the formative assessments in a logical order, then derive a point-form outline for the entire course from them.

-A DataCamp course consists of 4-5 chapters.
-Each chapter has a title and 3-5 lessons.
-A lesson is the basic unit of instruction on DataCamp and consists of a video to introduce new concepts followed by a series of 2-4 exercises for practice.
-Your outline should list all 4-5 chapters and briefly summarize the lessons contained within each.

 This is also when you will consolidate the datasets your formative assessments have used.

 Output: an instructional sequence and dataset summary.